-Gemma 4 QAT on a 16 GB Mac: the E4B matches the 12B at 42% less RAM and 3× the speed
+Gemma 4 on a 16 GB Mac: the E4B matches the 12B at 42% less RAM and 3× the speed

 The numbers, all on the same 16 GB MacBook Air, all under a 2048-token load (peak RAM measured in an isolated process so it’s real, not a cumulative-batch artifact):